ckellywilson/azure-openai-chat-baseline-landing-zone/README.md

 ## Deployment guide

+> [!NOTE]
+> Most users should use the [Quick Start Deployment Options](#-quick-start---choose-your-deployment-approach) above instead of this manual process.
+This section is provided for advanced customization scenarios.

-Follow these instructions to deploy this example to your application landing zone subscription, try out what you've deployed, and learn how to clean up those resources.
+Follow these instructions to deploy this example to your application landing zone subscription manually, try out what you've deployed, and learn how to clean up those resources.

 > [!WARNING]
 > The deployment steps assume you have an application landing zone already provisioned through your subscription vending process.
 This deployment will not work unless you have permission to manage subnets on an existing virtual network and means to ensure private endpoint DNS configuration (such as platform provided DINE Azure Policy).
 It also requires your platform team to have required NVA allowances on the hub's egress firewall and configured Azure DNS Forwarding rulesets targeting the Azure DNS Private Resolver input IP address for the following Azure AI Foundry capability host domain dependencies.